aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 and making more conjectures as usual.
 Every category has some variant of a ring structure as objects, and tuples of (set to set to set) are used to represent the components.
-The four categories are:
+The four metacategories are:

-* Rng: Rings (without multiplicative identity)
+* Rng: Rings (without multiplicative identity) and homomorphisms

-* CRng: Commutative rings (without multiplicative identity)
+* CRng: Commutative rings (without multiplicative identity) and homomorphisms

-* RngWId: Rings (with multiplicative identity)
+* RngWId: Rings (with multiplicative identity) and homomorphisms

-* CRngWId: Commutative rings (with multiplicative identity)
+* CRngWId: Commutative rings (with multiplicative identity) and homomorphisms

 60 bounties worth 50 fraenks each were published with the document for a total of 3000 fraenks.
 These can be collected by resolving each